RM503/Regen_analytics_app/README.md

 * Google Earth Engine (GEE) Python API for calculating NDVI-NDMI curves from queried polygons
 * iSDA API for extracting soil quantities for queried polygons
-* Supabase for retrieving pre-existing data (write functionality has not been incorporated yet)
+* Supabase for retrieving pre-existing data and storing newly queried polygons

 These services have their own API keys and URLs, which need to be provided for the app to work.
 The following is a skeleton for what the `.env` file should look like